- How a Social Security Disability Attorney from Berger and Green Can Help You

 When approved for benefits, you may receive one or more lump-sum payments to cover the income you missed while your application was pending.
 This is known as “backpay.”
 We do not get paid if you are not approved for SSDI or SSI.

-For a free legal consultation with a social security disability lawyer serving Tuscarawas, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Tuscarawas, call 412-661-1400

 Social Security Disability Helps Those Who Cannot Work